 Type of Service

 A cleaner will offer very different levels and standards of service versus a long term housekeeper.
 This is because they are in essence meeting different needs.
-A cleaner simply cleans.
+So adjust your expectations to this, as a cleaner simply cleans.
 They should clean under things, but it’s unlikely they will put things away – as in manage the items within the house.
 This can be a problem for a busy family, who actually needs the toys, or family items to be put away each day.
 Otherwise the family return from a busy day, and then they have to spend time putting things away – it’s not really solving the problem!
 The cleaner will only ever clean.
 They might not do laundry and ironing (so be sure to check they do).
 When hiring a cleaner you want to make sure they will do the duties you need them to – so check with the cleaner or company before you hire!

 The housekeeper, will be able to provide additional support in the household, from pet care, shopping and running errands, cooking and even childcare – and with a whole host of housekeepers from live in housekeepers through to live out housekeepers, part time though to full time, you have complete flexibility on getting these duties covered for your property.